Yakshagana - Udupi

 Get Direction On Map

 -.
 Artists are decked in a loud manner, be it the costumes, ornaments or headdress.
 The costumes vary according to the performance.
-But nevertheless they are larger than life.
+But nevertheless they are more precious and remarkable.
 The face of the artists are coated and defined with the help of thick paint to make it stand out.
 Facial expressions are crucial part of the act, and the artists are adept at facial depictions.
-The costumes, ornaments and headgear are also as bright, colourful and heavy.
+The costumes, ornaments and headgear are also very bright, colourful and heavy.

 Yakshagaana is a different genre of music not affiliated to Karnataka Sangeetha or the Hindustani music.
 Drums, cymbals and 'maddale', a percussion instrument, are mainly used for a Yakshagaana performance.
 Traditionally, every act is presented from dusk to dawn.

 Witnessing a live Yakshagaana act is thrilling.
-The intense performance, the raw music and the get up of the artists, all combined is a gripping experience.
-Be sure to grab an opportunity to watch a live performance when you are touring the South.
+The intense performance, the raw music and the dress or costumes of the artists, all combined and makes a gripping experience. make sure to grab an opportunity to watch a live performance when you are touring in Udupi or Mangalooru.